vivek369-ui/APi_Test/README.md

 -------------------------------------------------PostMan ----------------------------------------------------------------

                          What is REST Assured?
-			REST Assured is a Java-based library used to test RESTful web services.
+			REST Assured is a Java-based library used to test RESTfull web services.
 It provides a simple syntax to make HTTP requests and validate responses.

      * from respons capture the ID :
                                         .jsonPath() --> navigate through a JSON object and retrieve specific values, such as strings, numbers, arrays, or nested objects.
 	                                       	.getString("name");

-     1. post--->  how many way to create requst body -HashMap - org.json - pojo - - external json file
+     1. post--->  how many way to create requst body (for post data we have to prepair some data) -HashMap - org.json - pojo - - external json file
                    1. HashMap -->
                                   HashMap map = new HashMap();